tomas-fryza/avr-course/labs/08-asm/README.md

    ~/.platformio/packages/toolchain-atmelavr/bin/avr-objdump -S -d -m avr .pio/build/uno/firmware.elf > firmware.lst
    ```

-   Compare your conversion from previous table and the compiler's.
+   From the project root folder, open the generated liting file `firmware.lst`.
+Compare your conversion from previous table with the compiler's.

+   > **Note:** By default, there is no highlighting mode for `*.lst` listing file.
+You can select the Language mode by clicking on the **Plain Text** identifier in the lower right corner of VS Code.
+Select **Assembly** mode, or if you have installed the `AVR Support` extension, choose **AVR Assembler** mode.

 <a name="part3"></a>